springfielddatarecovery/BOINConPi/README.md

 `wget 'https://github.com/springfielddatarecovery/BOINConPi/blob/main/boinconpi.sh';sudo chmod +x boinconpi.sh;sudo ./boinconpi.sh`

-You can run with as `./boinconpi.sh 1` to enable auto-mode which installs guest crunching without requiring you to answer any prompts.
+You can run as `sudo ./boinconpi.sh 1` to enable auto-mode which installs guest crunching without requiring you to answer any prompts.